 4110 Equal Opportunity/Nondiscrimination

-The Board of Education, its officers, employees and agents, shall not discriminate in its programs and activities on the basis of race, color, national origin, creed, religion (including but not limited to anti-Semitism), marital status, military status, political affiliation, sex (including pregnancy, childbirth or related condition), sexual orientation (heterosexuality, homosexuality, bisexuality, transgender or asexuality), predisposing genetic characteristics, gender (including gender identity and expression), age, disability, domestic violence victim status, criminal arrest or conviction record, use of a guide dog, hearing dog or service dog, as applicable, or any other basis prohibited by state or federal nondiscrimination laws in its educational programs or employment practices.
+The Board of Education, its officers, employees and agents, shall not discriminate in its programs and activities on the basis of race, color, national origin, creed, religion (including but not limited to anti-Semitism), marital status, military work or status, political affiliation, sex (including pregnancy, childbirth or related condition), sexual orientation (heterosexuality, homosexuality, bisexuality, transgender or asexuality), predisposing genetic characteristics, gender (including gender identity and expression), age, disability, domestic violence victim status, criminal arrest or conviction record, use of a guide dog, hearing dog or service dog, as applicable, or any other basis prohibited by state or federal nondiscrimination laws in its educational programs or employment practices.

 This policy of nondiscrimination includes, but is not limited to: access by students to educational programs, counseling services, course offerings and student activities; recruitment and appointment of employees, as well as their compensation, benefits, opportunities for advancement and/or termination.

 This policy applies equally to discrimination or harassment of a student or employee by a student, employee, Board member or any individual who foreseeably may come in contact with such individual on school grounds or at school activities.

 The Board of Education, its officers and employees, shall not discriminate against students on the basis of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sex, sexual orientation, or gender (including gender identity and expression).

-Any student or employee who believes that he or she has been the subject of discrimination or harassment or who knows or has reason to believe that another student or employee is or has been subject to discrimination or harassment is required to inform the appropriate official designated by the School District to hear such complaints of alleged discrimination.
+Any student or employee who believes that they have been the subject of discrimination or harassment or who knows or has reason to believe that another student or employee is or has been subject to discrimination or harassment is strongly encouraged to inform the appropriate official designated by the School District to hear such complaints of alleged discrimination.
 The designated official shall provide complainant with information regarding the School District’s policy prohibiting discrimination and the grievance/complaint procedures available to such individual.

-All complainants and those who participate in the investigation of a complaint in accordance with law and Board policies, who have acted reasonable and in good faith, have the right to be free from retaliation of any kind.
+All complainants and those who participate in the investigation of a complaint in accordance with law and Board policies, who have acted reasonably and in good faith, have the right to be free from retaliation of any kind.